 Upon completing the Programme, Tutu Fellows return to play active roles in their respective communities, countries and spheres of influence.
 Great value is placed upon becoming a member of an established exclusive and supportive network of Africa’s future leaders – the Tutu Fellows.
 As part of this network of global leaders, all Fellows are expected to attend AFLI alumni events, as well as function as ambassadors for the Fellowship across all segments of society.

-Competition is extremely tough for the 20 fellowship places available; each year we receive over 200 top quality nominations from all over Africa, which are put forward by our existing Fellows, Partners and network of influential leaders.
+Competition is extremely tough for the 20 fellowship places available; each year we receive more than 300 top-quality nominations from all over Africa, which are put forward by our existing Fellows, partners and network of influential leaders.
+The Awards are aimed at the cream of the continent’s future leaders, specifically targeting the next generation of Africa’s leaders in all sectors of society, between the ages of 30 and 40.